Rugby union in East Africa: The Unions

 The first union in British East Africa was the Rugby Football Union of Kenya (RFU-K), founded in August 1921 (although it did not become effective until 1923 with the formation of the first two Nairobi clubs - Nondescripts R.F.C. and Harlequins R.F.C.); it was responsible for the administration of the game throughout Kenya, Uganda and Tanganyika which it carried out through various district sub-unions throughout the region.

 In 1953 the Rugby Football Union of East Africa (RFUEA) was created in order to take over the mantle as the umbrella organisation for rugby in the region.
 The creation of the RFUEA allowed for the formation of the Tanganyika Rugby Football Union (T.R.F.U.) in 1954 and Uganda Rugby Football Union (U.R.F.U.) in 1955.
 Each of these were essentially a sub-union of the RFUEA much as the district unions in Kenya were, so the RFU-K was dissolved in 1956 allowing the already existing district unions to deal directly with the RFUEA.

 The clubs and the rugby playing schools

-Among the notable clubs in Uganda is the Kampala Old Boys (founded 1963) popularly known as the KOBS, that plays its home matches at Kampala Rugby Union Football Club and competes in all the national tournaments from seven a side to ten a side and the common fifteen a side competition.
-The club is the most successful in the country collecting close to 50 trophies in its illustrious history dating back to 1963.
-The club is currently coached by Fred Mudoola and captained by Brian Odongo, and are the reigning 2013/2014 National League champions.
-KOBS's current chairman is Mr.Adrian Bukenya.
+Among the rugby clubs in Uganda is Kampala Old Boys (KOBS), founded in 1963.
+The club plays its home matches at Kampala Rugby Union Football Club and competes in national rugby competitions, including seven-a-side, ten-a-side, and fifteen-a-side tournaments.
+As of 2014, KOBS had won nearly 50 titles.
+The club was coached by Fred Mudoola, captained by Brian Odongo, and won the 2013–14 National League championship.
+The club's chairman was Adrian Bukenya.

 The club has always associated itself with Namilyango College and other rugby playing secondary schools from where it picks talented students who are nurtured to become club and national stalwarts.
 The club has in the past produced greats such as Yayiro Kasasa, Allan Musoke, Timothy Mudoola, Fred Mudoola, Mike Wandera, Tony Luggya, Victor Kalimugogo, Victor Wadia.